 Download the archived flyer here, or read below.

 High res version: Silk River India Walk Flyer

 Low res version: Silk River India Walk Flyer low res

 Silk River Walk India – 6 to 16 December 2017

-- 5 December: Arrive in Kolkata and travel by train to Azimganj, Murshidabad
+- 5 December: Arrived in Kolkata, travel by train to Azimganj, Murshidabad

 - 6 December: Azimganj, Barikothi & seminar on placemaking